virtualstaticvoid/heroku-docker-r/README.md

 It also introduces support for [packrat][8], which is a package dependency manager.

+Pre-built docker images are published to [DockerHub][13], and are based off the [heroku/heroku:16][15] docker image to ensure compatibility for existing R applications which run on the `heroku-16` stack.

 **NOTE**: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
-For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker in such scenarios.
+For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker installed in that case.

-Pre-built images are published to [DockerHub][13].

 ## Usage

 ### New R Applications

-Run `heroku create --stack=container` to create a [container based][7] application on Heroku.
+Run `heroku create --stack=container` from your R application source's root directory to create a [container based][7] application on Heroku.

 #### Shiny Applications

-These steps are for [shiny][14] applications.
+These steps are for [Shiny][14] applications.

 In your R application source's root directory: